 This list does not include materials for the optional loft, overhang, or crows beak.

-Spacing: Floor joists are 12 inch on center, wall studs are 16 inch on center, trusses are 24 inch on center.
+Spacing: Floor joists are 12 inch on center, wall studs and trusses are 16 inch on center.

 Click Here to download a materials & cut list and cost estimate worksheet for a different size/style shed plan.

 Table 1 Notes: